P7h/StormTweetsURLShortening/README.md

 To build and run this topology, you must use Java 1.7.

 ### Local Mode:
 Local mode can also be run on Windows environment without installing any specific software or framework as such.
-Please be sure to clear your temp folder as it adds lot of temporary files in every run.<br>
+Please be sure to clean your temp folder as it adds lot of temporary files in every run.<br>
 In local mode, this application can be run from command line by invoking:<br>

     mvn clean compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=org.p7h.storm.urlshorten.topology.UnshortenTopology